(Or: How I Learned to Hire Smarter)

 - Different people scan for different, sometimes irrelevant qualities in candidates.

 - Some potential hires are there to pull the wool over your eyes.

 A couple years later when I

 got had to deal with a stack of resumes and cover letters from would-be marketing assistants, I was sure I’d do better on my own.
 I didn’t.
 My new assistant’s performance was middling at best.
-To be fair, part of that was likely my fault, I mean, in addition to my greenhorn hiring practices; I didn’t train my assistant well.
+To be fair, part of that was likely my fault – in addition to my greenhorn hiring practices, I didn’t train my assistant well.
 I was a managerial work in progress.
 Still am.

 What are the core problems with HR talent management?

-Self-professed HR-hack on the internet says these three mistakes are the crux of crappy HR, which cause workplaces, virtual and real, to be awful:
+I, a self-professed HR-hack on the internet, say these three mistakes are the crux of crappy HR, which cause workplaces, both virtual and real, to be awful:

 - Hiring people who aren’t well-suited to the position/role